pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 ```

 Parameters:
-- uuid: Type: NSString — UUID to bind state to.
-Defaults to current user ID if nil/not set.
+- uuid: NSString — Target UUID.
+Defaults to current PubNub user ID if nil/omitted.
-- state: Type: NSDictionary — State data for specified UUID on channels/channelGroups.
+- state: NSDictionary — State to bind to uuid on channels/channelGroups.
-- channels: Type: NSArray<NSString *> — Target channels (omit if using channelGroups).
+- channels: NSArray<NSString *> — Channels to store state (omit if using channelGroups).
-- channelGroups: Type: NSArray<NSString *> — Target groups (omit if using channels).
+- channelGroups: NSArray<NSString *> — Channel groups to store state (omit if using channels).
-- completion: Type: PNSetStateCompletionBlock — Completion status (errorData on failure).
+- completion: PNSetStateCompletionBlock — Completion status.

-Note: Builder pattern; optional arguments can be omitted.

 #### Get state